vfmd/vfmd-spec/syntax.md

 ---

 layout: doc
-title: "The vfmd userguide"
+title: "The vfmd syntax guide"
-permalink: userguide/
+permalink: syntax/

 ---

-# The vfmd userguide
+# The vfmd syntax guide

 **vfmd** is a variant of [Markdown] with an unambiguous specification of its syntax.